imamovicdze/javamanagementsystem/README.md

 * rs2xml.jar

-This application is written in Java using JDK 8, NetBeans 8.2 also support and SQL database.
-You should import database manually.
+This application is written in Java using JDK 8, NetBeans 8.2 also support and SQLite database.